Community of St. Mary

-The Community of St. Mary (CSM) is an Anglican religious order of nuns with independent houses located in Greenwich, New York, Sewanee, Tennessee, Mukwonago, Wisconsin, and also in Malawi and the Philippines.
+The Community of St. Mary (CSM) is an Anglican religious order of nuns with independent houses located in Shepherdstown, West Virginia, Sewanee, Tennessee, and also in Malawi and the Philippines.

 History

 The oldest indigenous Anglican (Episcopalian) order in the United States, it was founded in New York City in 1865 by Harriet Starr Cannon and a small group of fellow nuns.
 It was formally constituted by Bishop Horatio Potter of New York as the Sisters of St. Mary.
 The Episcopal Church was initially slow to recognize the order, and they only found wide support after four of the sisters died nursing victims of a yellow fever epidemic in Memphis, Tennessee in 1878.
 These four sisters are now commemorated by the Episcopal Church on September 9 as the Martyrs of Memphis or as Constance and her Companions.
-The community now consists of three independent provinces: Eastern, Western, and Southern.
+The community now consists of two independent provinces: Eastern and Southern.
 In April of 2021, the Eastern province left the Episcopal Church (TEC) and joined the Anglican Church of North America's Diocese of the Living Word.